robin4a4/realight/README.md

 Realight is based on the file system router that Bun provides which is itself based on the Nextjs Page router.

-First create a `view` folder which will contain all the routes, then create a `home.tsx` file.
+First create a `views` folder which will contain all the routes, then create a `home.tsx` file.
 It will create the `/home` url.

 In each view you have to export a default react component, for example:
 ```javascript